 The series curriculum is:

-- Aligned with Lean as the “respect for humanity” system and the key Lean management principles of visual management, go and see, standard work, flow, pace and quick Plan-Do-Check-Act (P-D-C-A) learning cycles.
+- Aligned with Lean as the “respect for humanity” system and the key Lean management principles of visual management, go and see, standard work, flow, pace, and quick Plan-Do-Check-Act (P-D-C-A) learning cycles.

-- Grounded in behavior science and neuroscience – the science of human interactions – and needs based communications.
+- Grounded in behavior science and neuroscience – the science of human interactions – and needs-based communications.

-- Designed for participants to explore and discover concepts through classroom simulations, experiences and discussions.
+- Designed for participants to explore and discover concepts through classroom simulations, experiences, and discussions.

 - Built on a foundation of work done by Dan Miller of Dan Miller and Associates, LLC who generously gave NWHPEC and Kari Penca & Associates (KPA) the gift of content and mentorship.

-Kari Penca has a rich history in practicing lean, developing training programs, and facilitating groups.
+Kari Penca has a rich history of practicing lean, developing training programs, and facilitating groups.
 She received her undergraduate degree in engineering from Oregon State University.
 Her leadership skills were developed in mentored leadership programs with Dow Chemical and Blount International.
 Most recently she has been involved with continuous improvement implementations at Legacy Health Systems and as a consultant at OMEP.
 She is currently the Principal at Kari Penca & Associates where she partners with clients across many industries to help them create a culture of continuous improvement through the development of people.

 Kari uses highly effective results-basted interventions and innovative follow-up strategies that focus on improving performance.
 She has a strong belief in the concepts she teaches and is passionate about sharing her knowledge to help develop others.

 (Contact email@example.com to learn more about becoming a NWHPEC member.)